 A group of physicians, hospitals and other health care providers who have agreed to provide medical services at negotiated rates.
-For the Standard Medical Option, the network and/or claim administrator's preferred provider organization is a PPO.
 For the Dental Benefit, the claim processor's Preferred Dentist Program is a PPO.

 Prescriptions

 Drugs and medicines that must, by federal law, be requested by a physician's written order and dispensed only by a licensed pharmacist.
 Prescription drugs also include injectable insulin and prenatal vitamins during pregnancy.